Murtaza01/obsidian-vault/homework/drama/dr_faustus.md

 **Q/ Define the chorus and what does it say about the play in the opening speech**\?

-The Chorus: Group of people that provides information and
+The Chorus are Group of people that provides information, give the moral lesson, and set the scene of the play to the audience,they are usually not part of the play.

-set the scene to the audience about the play, they are usually not part of the play.
+In the play they mentions where did Faustus lived and what college did he went and his branches of knowledge and interest in black magic.

-In Dr.Faustus it mentions where he is from and what school he went and his interest in black magic.
+The Chorus appears three times in the play, in the beginning to provide information and set the scene to the audience, in the middle to comment on the play, and in the end to give the moral lesson of the play.

 **Q/ Show how Faustus left all Branches of knowledge and decided to follow black magic**\?